Best Shoes & Best Insoles

 Toe Corn Treatment and Removal: Do you have a toe corn or pinky toe corn?
 We go over toe and pinky toe corn removal surgery and treatment!

 What are toe corns?

 - Corns on your foot are hard, thick in areas that usually occur right under a callous.
 So callouses and corns are actually pretty related.
-The difference being that the corn is usually harder smaller and more painful.
-It goes a lot more deep.
+The difference is that the corn is usually harder, smaller, and more painful.
+It goes a lot deeper.